MarceColl/marcecoll.github.io/content/posts/lispworks-eval-in-lexenv.md

 was seeing, but I was frustrated and it seemed that what I wanted to do was impossible.

-Now of course you could do it with a macro, but then you cannot pass it arbitrary functions at runtime, everything has to be predefined.
+Indeed, you could do it with a macro, but then you cannot pass it arbitrary functions at runtime, everything has to be predefined.

-Another option was available which was to declare x as special[^2], but then you needed to keep some special variables around, and the expressions could only use those.
+Another option was available which was to declare `x` as special[^2], but then you needed to define some special variables, and the expressions could only use those.
 It would work but it was not ideal.

 At that point I stopped, frustrated, and learned other parts of the